 An agent profile should have been created as a pre-installation step.
 The creation of the agent profile is mentioned in that section.
-For the pre-installation steps, see "Preparing to Install Agent for Sun Java System Application Server 8.1" on page 62.
-For the actual information on creating an agent profile, see "Creating a J2EE Agent Profile" on page 55.
+For the pre-installation steps, see "Preparing to Install the WebLogic Server/Portal 10 Agent" on page 57.